frederic-perez/AmE-dictionary/data/idioms.md

 __toss and turn__ Sleep badly.
 __toss out__ _v_ _One student tossed out expletives._
 __touch base (with someone)__ :two: To contact someone to update them or receive an update from them. _I was just calling to touch base since it’s been a few weeks since we last spoke._ _Syn_ get in touch, connect
+__tough customer__ Someone who is difficult to deal with. _Walt is a tough customer.
+Just keep away from him._
 __travel light__ To bring very few things with you when you go on a trip.
 __tread water__ :three::dart: This term refers to doing the minimum amount of work to not get fired.
 To be active but without making progress or falling farther behind. _Sales are about the same as last year, and the company is pretty much treading water._ Etymology: Based on the literal meaning of tread water (to stay in one place in water by moving your legs quickly).
 Expend effort that maintains one’s status but does not make much progress toward a goal, as in _He was just treading water from paycheck to paycheck._ This idiom alludes to the term’s literal meaning, that is, “keep one’s head above water by remaining upright and pumping the legs.”
 __try out__ :two::hammer: